hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 ### Optional: Test the transferJSON API service.

-1. We will use Firefox add-on “RESTClient 1�7 to do the testing.
+1. We will use Firefox add-on “RESTClient” to do the testing.
 If you have similar tools can send HTTP rest request, you can change to use your own one.

-Search in Firefox Add-On lib, install “RESTClient 1�7, after install and restart, it should be like this:
+Search in Firefox Add-On lib, install “RESTClient”, after install and restart, it should be like this:

 ![](images/restclient.jpg)